 - It is the policy of Lowell Area Schools to not dismiss students to parents during a tornado WARNING, even if it means holding students beyond the normal dismissal time.
 If students are held 30 minutes or longer beyond their normal dismissal time due to a tornado WARNING, elementary students will be bussed home after the warning is lifted and secondary students will need to be picked up by parents or guardians.

 - In the event of early morning tornado warning, school may be delayed.
-Check the radio or television for information.

 - After-school activities underway when a WARNING is issued will cease and participants and spectators will be instructed to take cover.